ballerina-platform/ballerina-dev-website/learn/guides/observing-ballerina-programs/observing-your-application-with-prometheus-grafana-and-jaeger.md

     $ docker run -p 5601:5601 -h kibana --name kibana --link elasticsearch:elasticsearch docker.elastic.co/kibana/kibana:6.5.1
     ```

-    If you run on Linux you may have to increase the `vm.max_map_count` for the Elasticsearch container to start.
+    If you are using Linux, you may have to increase the `vm.max_map_count` for the Elasticsearch container to start.
     Execute the following command to do that.

     ```bash